Compliance Management

 Leverage

-Is really not that complicated to have 500 or more problems.
-In particular today with some much compliance pressure.
+Is not that complicated for any organization today to have 500 or more problems.
 PCI has 260 requirements, and ISO some 150.
-Add to that 100 risks and 100 data flows you could easily be in the 500 problems.
+Add to that 100 risks and 100 data flows you could easily be in the 500 problems range.

 Second Principle

-As shown in the diagrams above, we think of GRC as an ecosystem.
+As shown in the diagrams below (yes, you will see this diagram pretty often in eramba), we think of GRC as an ecosystem.

 Whatever happens to your solutions, your problems should be affected.
 If a solution is not really implemented, is not working, is partially working, etc. that should reflect in your problems because perhaps that is not even a real solution.